 Aside from the 529 plans, real estate investments are excellent leverage that allow you to start out with a relatively small investment and end with a large return.
-One of the smartest ways to begin the process of saving is through a Coverdell Education Savings Account (CESA).
+One of the smartest ways to begin the process of saving for college is through a Coverdell Education Savings Account (CESA).
 The CESA is a fund that can be used to invest in real estate and grow tax-free.

-Benefits of Coverdell Education Savings Account (CESA):
+Saving for College with a Coverdell Education Savings Account (CESA):

-- Money is invested using after tax dollars, allowing the account to grow tax-free.
+- Money is invested using after-tax dollars, allowing the account to grow tax-free.

 - Unlike a 529 Plan, your investment in CESA can be used to cover education expenses from kindergarten through college until the beneficiary turns 30 years old.